 Land use entitlement status - 30 points maximum

-Applications will be awarded points based on the extent that the Qualifying Infill Project can secure necessary entitlements from the local jurisdiction and submit them to following the submittal of a grant application, as follows:
+Applications will be awarded points based on the extent that the Qualifying Infill Project can secure necessary entitlements from the local jurisdiction, which are to be received by the Department by the Program application due date, as follows:

-Applications, which demonstrate that all necessary local land use approvals can be granted for the Qualifying Infill Project, as determined by a local land use authority (e.g., planning or community development director or zoning administrator) shall receive 30 points.
+Applications, which demonstrate that all necessary local land use approvals have been granted for the Qualifying Infill Project, as determined by a local land use authority (e.g., planning or community development director or zoning administrator) shall receive 30 points.

+Applications which demonstrate that the Qualifying Infill Project is consistent with all relevant local planning documents and zoning ordinances and applications for all necessary discretionary local land use approvals have been submitted and deemed complete by the appropriate local agencies shall receive 15 points.

-Applications which demonstrate that the Qualifying Infill Project is eligible to receive all necessary local land use approvals pursuant to a Nondiscretionary Local Approval Process and has submitted all applications for such necessary approvals shall receive 15 points.(D)
+Applications which demonstrate that the Qualifying Infill Project is eligible to receive all necessary local land use approvals pursuant to a Nondiscretionary Local Approval Process shall receive 10 points.

 Leveraged funding commitments - 20 points maximum